 "Help!
 I've just made my weed butter and left it in the fridge.
 When I got back, it was solid with dirty water at the bottom".

-I told her to rest assured this is OK and normal, and no, she did not mess anything up!
+I told her to rest assured this was OK and normal, and no, she did not mess anything up!

-In this guide, I will walk you through cannabutter separation, what is normal, and how to avoid it in the first place.
+In this guide, I will walk you through cannabutter separation, what is normal, and how to fix it, and how to avoid it in the first place.

 Why Separation Occurs